network1211/f5-security-automation-ansible/soc/threat_hunting/README.md

 ## Summary
 Threat hunting and incident investigation is a time-consuming job.
 If automation process flags the suspicious activities with the combinations of 'weak-signals' on the network, and performs the remediation process, it can dramatically reduce the risks on the company.
+Below is the network diagram for this use-case.

 ## Prerequisites
-- ELK(Elasticsearch, Logstash, Kibana) installed
+- ELK(Elasticsearch, Logstash, Kibana) installed (required Platinum or Trial license)
 - Ansible installed at same server with ELK
 - F5 BIG-IP provisioned with AWAF/APM/LTM